Article by John Duncan with casting input from Richard Post and Parker Thompson

 Orvis Helios 8’4″ 3-wt: This is the fastest action rod in this category and a rod that needs to be fished with a Rio Elite Gold XP to flex through the looseness of the upper fly rod and dig into the butt section, turning it into a medium action rod that casts long leaders at distance better than others in this group.
 This rod is among the lightest, but shows imperfections in the relationship between its four parts.

-Scott G 883-4: This famous Scott rod fishes highest in this line/length class while still embodying “medium action,” in our opinion.
+Scott GT 8103-4: This instant legend fishes highest in this line/length class while still embodying “medium action,” in our opinion.
 It is unmatched for tailwater and spring creek dry fly fishing.
-Touch and precision are remarkable and it turns over a 16 foot leader like it was born for that purpose.
-Fish this rod with a Rio Gold for optimal performance.
+Touch and precision are remarkable and it turns over a 16-foot leader like it was born for that purpose.
+While still a “medium action” graphite rod, you’ll find it highly effective for longer casts and potentially windier conditions than the other rods under comparison.

 G.Loomis NRX+ LP 383-4: Best at short distance, this rod loads and casts off the tip with a quick cadence, a pea shooter that forms tight loops without much line out of the tip.
 This is the best creek fishing rod among these longer 3-weights.
 While limited with long leaders or at distance, it’s a marvelous all-purpose small water fly rod of an ideal length to fish freestones and spring creeks, mostly with dry flies.
-Among the plus 8-foot 3-weights, this would also be our choice for backcountry pack rod.
+Among longer 3-weights, this model and the Scott GT 843-5 would be our choices for backcountry pack rod.

 Sage Classic R8 386-4: This rod is a design marvel from Sage and it promises to be a legend of the future, similar to the way we regard the original Sage LL 389-4 from 40 years ago.
 It is the slowest action rod in this group, but tuned to perfection.
 It has an immaculate taper that imparts a sense of connectedness to the fly line with unsurpassed feel.
 When lifting the rod for the next cast, it seems to reach out 6″ further, as if clutching the line delicately with fingertips.
 Line release is without friction, controlled, unlimited, effortless.
 A goal of this article is to reveal terrific fly rods to interested anglers, hoping many will later credit us for turning them on to something magic.
 In Parker’s words, “This is exactly what we want from a dry fly 3-weight.”
 It would be hard to imagine a better rod to fish tailwaters and spring creeks where precision and delicacy are paramount.